Showing posts with label healthcare reform. Show all posts

 And then there is the liability involved.
 If the hospital gets sued there could be millions of dollars on the line, and the hospital would have to be able to cover this cost.
 Thus, the prices get jacked up a bit more.

-I can buy a nebulizer for less than $100, a box of Ventolin for around $20 and give myself breathing treatments for free.
-Or I can buy Ventolin inhaler for about $20.
+I can buy a nebulizer for less than $100, a box of Ventolin for around $20, and give myself breathing treatment to myself for free.
+I can buy a ventolin inhaler for $20 and each puff is free.
 When I can do this myself for this low of a cost, why then does it cost as much as $350 for QID Albuterol and Atrovent nebulizers?

-Likewise, why would doctors continue to order Nebulizers when they aren't indicated, when studies show that a correctly used MDI with spacer works just as well as a nebulizer, and most patients can do the MDI on their own for free, minus the initial education and cost of the inhaler.
+Likewise, why would doctors continue to order Nebulizers when they aren't indicated?
+Studies show that nebulizers work the same as MDIs, so why not order MDIs on stable patients?
+Most patients can do MDIs on their own for free, minus the initial education and cost of the inhaler.

 And, if the cost of Nebulizers treatments is so high, why then do not more hospitals have more treatment protocols to cut down on useless breathing treatments?
 Would not this drive down the price?